Updated: January 21, 2021 at 1:27PM

 - To reduce the risk of the potential spread of COVID-19, departmental, academic, and administrative meetings should be conducted virtually or in a hybrid model if at all possible.
-Some in person meetings may be needed to support morale and productivity, in which case all attendees are expected to follow all public health protocols, including wearing masks and observing physical distancing by remaining six feet apart at all times.
+Some in-person meetings may be needed to support morale and productivity, in which case all attendees are expected to follow all public health and university protocols, as outlined in the University’s COVID-19 Policy.
 When possible, we encourage groups to take advantage of outdoor spaces for meetings.
 All meetings and gatherings should be conducted in accordance with the University’s Meeting and Event Guidelines.

-- Budget constraints dictate that social gatherings using University funds will be curtailed.
-Any such gatherings must comply with the University’s Meeting and Event Guidelines and must be approved in advance by the manager responsible for the budget that will be charged for the event.
+- Budget constraints dictate that social gatherings using University funds be curtailed.
+Any such gatherings must comply with the University’s Meeting and Event Guidelines and must be approved in advance by the Dean or Vice President responsible for the budget that will be charged for the event.

 - All Masses and sacramental liturgies held at the Basilica of the Sacred Heart follow the guidelines of the Diocese of Fort Wayne-South Bend.
 Moreover, the health and safety protocols for the Basilica reflect the University’s guidelines for safe gatherings and worship; additional information may be found here.

-- The University recognizes that student gatherings will occur.
-These gatherings will be adjusted, conducted in a manner consistent with university health and safety protocols, and must comply with student club and organization guidelines and protocols.
+- Student gatherings will be conducted in a manner consistent with university health and safety protocols including restrictions on the size of informal gatherings, and must comply with student club and organization guidelines and protocols.

-- On-campus gatherings hosted by external organizations and those that include attendees who are not part of the University community will be extremely limited and approved by the Vice President for University Enterprises and Events.
-For those that may occur, they will be limited to small groups and only be permitted at the Morris Inn and Legends, buildings which will continue to welcome the general public per the University’s policy on Visitors to Campus.
+- On-campus gatherings hosted by external organizations and those that include attendees who are not part of the University community will be limited and approved by the Vice President for University Enterprises and Events.
+For those that may occur, they will be limited to the Morris Inn and Legends, which will continue to welcome the general public per the University’s policy on Visitors to Campus.
 This policy requires a reduction in campus visitors in order to limit the introduction of pathogens to the University community.
-Moreover, any gathering at the Morris Inn or Legends will be operated in accordance with university safety guidelines and be subject to the mandatory health protocols prominently displayed in each building.
+Moreover, any gathering at the Morris Inn or Legends will be operated in accordance with the University’s Meeting and Event Guidelines and overarching university safety guidelines, and will be subject to the mandatory health protocols prominently displayed in each building.

-- Any rare appeals to the guidelines outlined above should be made to the University’s Executive Officers (i.e., President, Provost, Executive Vice President).
-In assessing whether to approve the event, the Executive Officers will consider: (a) the need for the requested event to take place during this semester instead of at some later time; (b) the immediate importance of the requested event to the University’s core mission of teaching and research; and (c) the potential long-term consequences to the University of not hosting the requested event during the semester.
-Appeals may be submitted by completing the University Gathering Exception Request form at least four weeks prior to the requested gathering date.
+- Any rare appeals for exceptions to this policy should be made to the University’s Executive Officers (i.e., President, Provost, Executive Vice President).
+In assessing whether to approve a proposed event on appeal, the Executive Officers will consider: (a) the need for the requested event to take place on the requested date instead of at some later time; (b) the immediate importance of the requested event to the University’s core mission of teaching and research; and (c) the potential long-term consequences to the University of not hosting the requested on the proposed date.
+Appeals may be submitted by completing the University Gathering Exception Request Form at least four weeks prior to the requested gathering date.